§ 201 Declaration of policy.

 (9) A summary of other training programs established.

-(10) A summary of characteristics of applicants and participants in the program deemed pertinent by the Director of the Office of Management and Budget.
+(10) A summary of characteristics of applicants and participants in the program deemed pertinent by the Secretary of the Department of Human Resources.

 (f) Nothing in this section may operate to invalidate or supersede a collective bargaining agreement of an employee organization and the State.